 The map below is a very rough guide to links between different comic book realities (with a few novels and TV shows tied in too).
-It's a touch messy, unsurprisingly so, and it doesn't cover every link by any means - the forthcoming War of the Independents is only partially represented, as adding in every link that creates would make this virtually unreadable, and it's already pretty convoluted - instead I've mostly used it to cover links to realities otherwise unconnected, and I've left out newer and smaller realities.
+It's a touch messy, unsurprisingly so, and it doesn't cover every link by any means - War of the Independents is only partially represented, as adding in every link that creates would make this virtually unreadable, and it's already pretty convoluted - instead I've mostly used it to cover links to realities otherwise unconnected, and I've left out newer and smaller realities.
 See the War of the Independents scorecard for a fuller list.
 Likewise, Image's Savage Dragon has met several heroes (or their counterparts) in his own series - I've left out some of those links, especially the Golden Age ones from Savage Dragon #141, so long as other links exist to those characters.
 Also please note that I am not using either Aliens or Predators as viable links, even though that would tie in some otherwise disconnected realities - those are species rather than individuals, and I'm not letting matching species validate a counterpart link, because if I did, the human race would count too, making virtually every fictional reality automatically part of the map.
 Apologies for the numbers below jumping around a bit and being out of sequence, as I added some new connections late in the day - I'll probably re-do it eventually.

 The links: Solid lines are strong links, where characters crossed realities to meet one another.
 Dotted lines are weaker links, usually where one of those involved may be a counterpart of the "real" version - e.g. it's not the "real" Hellboy meeting the Savage Dragon, but probably the version of Hellboy native to Dragon's reality.
 Where I can, I've included specific issue details of when crossovers took place.